Devon Kerr

-Devon Angela Kerr (born July 3, 1997) is a Canadian professional soccer player who currently plays as a goalkeeper for the Houston Dash of the National Women's Soccer League.
+Devon Angela Kerr (born July 3, 1997) is a Canadian former professional soccer player who played as a goalkeeper.

 Early years

 Kerr was born in North York, Ontario, and grew up in Barrie, Ontario, to Canadian parents.
 She began playing soccer at age five with Barrie SC, later moving to Glen Shields FC.
 She originally began as an outfield player, before switching to goalkeeper at age 12.
 She also spent time playing in the United States at age 15 with the Florida Magic Jacks, where she was scouted by universities.

 College career

 Kerr played four years for the Ohio State Buckeyes from 2015 to 2018.
 She made her collegiate debut on August 30, 2015 against the Texas Longhorns.
 She was named to the Big Ten All-Freshman team in 2015.
 In 2017, she earned back to back Big Ten Defensive Player of the Week honours on September 26 and October 3.
 In 2017, she was named to the Big Ten Second Team.
 On September 25, 2018, she was named Big Ten Goalkeeper of the Week.
 In her senior season, Kerr was named the 2018 Big Ten Goalkeeper of the Year, a first team All-Big Ten selection, TopDrawerSoccer.com third team All-American honours, United Soccer Coaches second team All-North Region and was a first team Scholar All-North-Central Region.
 She was named to the All-Tournament Team in 2017 and 2018 and was a three-time Academic All-Big Ten from 2016 to 2018 and OSU Scholar-Athlete from 2015 to 2017.
 In April 2019, she was a finalist for the Big Ten Medal of Honor.
 During her time at Ohio State, she made 63 appearances and finished with 19 career shutouts, the third most of any Buckeye.